viethuy25/nba_stat/.ipynb_checkpoints/README-checkpoint.md

 After graphing, the following is obversed: <br />
 _ Weight are ever-increasing.
 This may due to better meal and science-built body training to maximize physical tools for athletes. <br />
 _ Usage rate is higher linked with points and assists than rebounds. <br />
-_ There are a weak negative correlation between points, asssists or rebounds with draft number and draft rounds. <br />
+_ There are no correlation between points, asssists or rebounds with draft number and draft rounds. <br />

-<h2> This may indicate that drafting numbers and drafting rounds are not based on current level of performance but based on potential prospect. </h2>
+<h2> This means drafting numbers and drafting rounds are not based on current level of performance but based on potential prospect. </h2>

 <br /><br />

-<h2>However </h2>, over the years, net rating has a strong negative correlation with draft number.
-This shows the increasingly accurate of scouting in the NBA.</h2>
+<h2>However </h2>, net ratings of higher drafted numbers and drafted rounds are getting more correlated as time goes by.
+It proves that <h2>scout accuracy are getting better.</h2>